telerik/reporting-docs/embedding-reports/overview.md

 ### Telerik Report Server

-Telerik Report Server is a server-based platform powered by Telerik Reporting that provides a centralized storage for reports and comprehensive reports management.
+Telerik Report Server is a server-based platform powered by Telerik Reporting that provides centralized storage for reports and comprehensive reports management.

 Connect the Report Viewer to the Telerik Report Server’s engine: